JuliaLang/PkgDev.jl/README.md

 ### license([lic])
 List all bundled licenses.
 If a license label specified as a parameter then a full text of the license will be printed.

+### freeable([io])
+Returns a list of packages which are good candidates for `Pkg.free`.
+These are packages for which you are not tracking the tagged release, but for which a tagged release is equivalent to the current version.
+You can use `Pkg.free(Pkg.freeable())` to automatically free all such packages.

+This also prints (to `io`, defaulting to standard output) a list of packages that are ahead of a tagged release, and prints the number of commits that separate them.
+It can help discover packages that may be due for tagging.